 While Savings Bank Life of MA is a great insurance company and they offer some of the absolute lowest term rates in the country, they currently offer no living benefits on their term products.

-Columbus Life is currently offering all 3 living benefits (accelerated death benefit, critical illness and chronic illness) in about 38 States right now with about 10 additional States that offer the accelerated benefit now but are pending approval for the critical and chronic illness benefits.
+Columbus Life is currently offering all three living benefits (accelerated death benefit, critical illness, and chronic illness) in about 38 states right now with about 10 additional states that offer the accelerated benefit now but are pending approval for the critical and chronic illness benefits.

-So if you purchase a $250,000 Columbus Life policy and you have a heart attack and survive, you can get $25,000 from Columbus Life right away or if you have a chronic illness for which you cannot do 2 of the 6 ADL’s (eating, bathing, continence, dressing, toileting or transferring) for at least 90 days, you could get up to 40% of your policy or $100,000 while you’re still alive.
+If you purchase a $250,000 Columbus Life policy and you have a heart attack and survive, you can get $25,000 from Columbus Life right away.
+Likewise, if you have a chronic illness for which you cannot do two of the six ADLs (eating, bathing, continence, dressing, toileting, or transferring) for at least 90 days, you could get up to 40% of your policy or $100,000 while you’re still alive.

-There are a few more term carriers that offer the 3 living benefits in most States now and these other insurance companies may be better for people with existing health issues that want term life insurance with living benefits.
+There are a few more term carriers that offer the three living benefits in most states now, and these other insurance companies may be better for people with existing health issues that want term life insurance with living benefits.

-If you don’t think living benefits are that important, consider that there will be 1.4 million heart attacks each year, 1.3 million new cases of invasive cancer each year and $700,000 Americans are expected to have a stroke this year alone.
-Also consider that 1 in 4 of today’s 20 year olds will be disabled prior to age 67 according to the social security fact sheet from 2012 and about 50% of all foreclosures and 60% of all personal bankruptcies are caused by medical problems.
+If you don’t think living benefits are that important, consider that there will be 1.4 million heart attacks each year, 1.3 million new cases of invasive cancer each year, and $700,000 Americans are expected to have a stroke this year alone.
+Also consider that one in four of today’s 20-year-olds will be disabled prior to age 67 according to the social security fact sheet from 2012, and about 50% of all foreclosures and 60% of all personal bankruptcies are caused by medical problems.

-So to pay such a tiny amount more to have the term insurance with living benefits seems like an obvious choice, the problem is that most insurance agents may not even know about them or may not mention them.
+To pay such a tiny amount more to have the term insurance with living benefits seems like an obvious choice.
+The problem is that most insurance agents may not even know about them or may not mention them.

-So if you know that your family would need life insurance if you die, but you’re not buying it now because you don’t expect to die anytime soon, the life insurance with living benefits may be the ideal life insurance for you and could help save you and your family from a financial disaster while you’re still alive!!!
+If you know that your family would need life insurance if you die, but you’re not buying it now because you don’t expect to die anytime soon, the life insurance with living benefits may be the ideal life insurance for you.
+It could help save you and your family from a financial disaster while you’re still alive!